chaincodelabs/research-site/research-intro.md

 Bitcoin uses a P2P network to broadcast transactions, blocks, and related data.
 Inspired by earlier data sharing P2P protocols, Bitcoin operates under unique design constraints.
-To allow public verifiability and establishing a level playing field, the network should ensure efficient information propagation even in low-bandwidth settings.
+To allow public verifiability and establish a level playing field for miners, the network should ensure efficient information propagation even in low-bandwidth settings.
 At the same time, it should defend against denial-of-service and privacy attacks.

 For a review of eclipse attacks and countermeasures against them, see [this document](https://github.com/bitcoin-core/bitcoin-devwiki/wiki/Addrman-and-eclipse-attacks) by Martin Zumsande.

-The paper [Survey on Cryptocurrency Networking: Context, State-of-the-Art, Challenges](https://arxiv.org/abs/2008.08412) by Dotan et al. presents the state of the art in networking for cryptocurrencies and lists open research questions.
+See also the paper [Survey on Cryptocurrency Networking: Context, State-of-the-Art, Challenges](https://arxiv.org/abs/2008.08412) by Dotan et al. that presents the state of the art in networking for cryptocurrencies and lists open research questions.

 Bitcoin's P2P protocol should have the following properties:

-* **Efficiency.** Transactions, blocks, and other data should propagate quickly to facilitate consensus and avoid providing an unfair advantage to better-connected nodes.
+* **Efficiency.** Data should propagate quickly to facilitate consensus and avoid providing an unfair advantage to better-connected nodes.
-* **Security.** Bitcoin peers should minimally trust their peers, independently verifying incoming data where possible.
+* **Security.** Bitcoin peers should minimally trust their peers and independently verify the data where possible.
 At the same time, the protocol should discourage denial-of-service attacks, which is especially challenging in a network with open participation and no fixed identities.
 * **Privacy.** Bitcoin nodes should avoid leaking private information in their P2P communication patterns.
 In particular, an adversary shouldn't be able to determine which node a given transaction originates from.
 Similarly, the network topology should also remain hidden: it must be difficult to figure out whether two nodes are connected.

 A related line of work is developing a protocol for miners to communicate with mining pools.